Millennial food trends that are actually good for you

 By Shweta Vepa Vyas

 There’s more to a millennial than Netflix and Uber.
-That’s right, there’s also avocado on toast.
-While, no one can resist making a joke at the expense of your average millennial, let’s admit, they need to be given credit where it’s due.
-So, if you’re finding your healthy food inspiration on Instagram, thank a millennial for it.
-In the spirit of all things Instagrammable, here’s our compilation of millennial-friendly food trends that are as healthy as they are photogenic.
+That’s right, there’s also some really good food like avocado on toast.
+While, no one can resist making a joke at the expense of your average millennial, let’s admit, they need to be given credit where it’s due, and in this case its for their food trends.
+If you’re finding your healthy food inspiration on Instagram, thank a millennial for it.
+In the spirit of all things Instagrammable, here’s our compilation of delicious food trends that are as healthy as they are photogenic.

 Avocado on toast